 The Dodd-Frank Act requires banks with more than $15 billion of assets to phase out TruPS from capital starting in 2013.
 Regulators want capital to consist mostly of common stock, and TruPS are a type of junior debt.

 Some of Citigroup’s rivals received approval in March to increase rewards for shareholders.
 The Fed allowed JPMorgan Chase & Co.
-(JPM), the biggest U.S. bank, to boost its quarterly payout 20 percent to 30 cents a share and authorized a $15 billion stock-repurchase program, with $12 billion approved for 2012.
+(JPM:US), the biggest U.S. bank, to boost its quarterly payout 20 percent to 30 cents a share and authorized a $15 billion stock-repurchase program, with $12 billion approved for 2012.
 That bank’s CEO Jamie Dimon halted this year’s buybacks after announcing trading losses of $2 billion.

 Shares in Wall Street firms have tumbled since March on concern that Europe’s sovereign debt crisis will intensify.
 This could have caused the Fed to reject Citigroup if the bank had sought to boost its payout this year, according to Gerard Cassidy, an analyst with Royal Bank of Canada.
 Another rejection would damage the lender’s reputation, Cassidy said.